xoudini/emojica/README.md

 or send me electronic mail at [main@xoudini.com](mailto:main@xoudini.com).

-Feedback and questions are welcome, create an [__Issue__](https://github.com/xoudini/emojica/issues) for bugs or other problems.
+Feedback and questions are welcome, create an [__Issue__](https://github.com/xoudini/emojica/issues) for bugs, problems and feature requests.